geryb-bg/gery-web/blog/XinaBox Tutorial/Part 2/article.md

 # Playing with XinaBox Part 2

 In [part one](https://medium.com/@gerybbg/playing-with-xinabox-part-1-cfb742b676e7) of this tutorial series we created a temperature sensor.
 Although this little thing that we built is pretty cool, we have pretty much built a fancy thermometer.
 What's cooler than a fancy thermometer?
-A fancy thermometer that is connected to the internet.
+Well, how about a fancy thermometer that is connected to the internet.
 So, let's send our data to the cloud.

+> One thing to note, for part 2 you are not necessarily limited to having the XinaBox components.
+You can achieve the same thing with a [ESP32](https://www.espressif.com/en/products/hardware/esp32/overview), [BME680](https://www.bosch-sensortec.com/bst/products/all_products/bme680) and an [OLED Display](http://www.solomon-systech.com/en/product/display-ic/oled-driver-controller/ssd1306/).

 ### What you will need
 - The XinaBox [device](https://medium.com/@gerybbg/playing-with-xinabox-part-1-cfb742b676e7) we built in part 1
 - A [Google Cloud Platform](https://console.cloud.google.com) account
-- [Node.js](https://nodejs.org/en/) (_Optional if you would like to run the app that reads the data from GCP IoT Core_)
+- [Node.js](https://nodejs.org/en/) installed on your computer (_Optional if you would like to run the app that reads the data from GCP IoT Core_)

 ### Connecting to WiFi
 The first thing we need to do is connect our core programming chip to the internet.
 To do that we need to add some changes to our code.